2023 NERVE Program Application

 Review the eligibility before submitting an application

-- The applicant must commit to being a full-time entrepreneur during the course of the program
+• The applicant must commit to being a full-time entrepreneur during the duration of the program.

-- The company is focused on developing/commercializing a technology based on scientific research and has a fundamental impact on how people understand, diagnose, improve or treat brain and brain-related disorders (neurological, neuropsychiatric, and/or sensory diseases).
-Note: Programs or services are not eligible.
+• The company is focused on developing and commercializing a technology based on scientific research that has a fundamental impact on how people understand, diagnose, improve or treat brain and brain-related disorders (neurological, neuropsychiatric, and/or sensory diseases).
+Note: programs or services are not eligible.

 Program Competition Guidelines

-Two rounds: 1) Online Application 2) Virtual Pitch Session
+Two rounds: 1) Online Application & 2) Pitch Session

-In the first round, applicants will be required to submit an online application consisted of 3 parts:
+During the first round, applicants will be required to submit an online application consisting of 3 parts:

 Part I: Applicant Information